-Abstract-Content-Centric Networking (CCN) has an innetwork caching mechanism, which can reduce the traffic volume along the route to the destination host.
-This traffic volume reduction can also decrease inter-ISP transit cost.
-However, the memory space for caching in CCN routers is relatively small for the amount of content.
+SUMMARY Content-Centric Networking (CCN) has an in-network caching mechanism, which can reduce the traffic volume along the route to the destination host.
+This traffic volume reduction on the transit link can decrease inter-ISP transit cost.
+However, the memory space for caching in CCN routers is small relative to content volume.
 In addition, any initial access to the content requested by a user must use the transit link, even when a nearby CCN router outside the route has the cached content.
 In this paper, we propose a method of cooperative cache sharing among CCN routers in multiple ISPs.
-It aims to lead to further reduction in the inter-ISP transit cost by improving the cache hit ratio.
-In the proposed method, the CCN routers share the memory space for caching of non-overlapping content.
+It aims to attain a further reduction in the inter-ISP transit cost by improving the cache hit ratio.
+In the proposed method, the CCN routers share the memory space for caching of non-overlapping cache content.
 We evaluate the proposed method by simulation experiments using the IP-level network topology of actual ISP, and show that the inter-ISP transit traffic can be reduced by up to 28% compared with normal caching behavior of CCN.

-Index Terms-Content-Centric Networking, in-network caching, cache sharing, inter-ISP transit cost
+key words: Content-Centric Networking, in-network caching, cache sharing, inter-ISP transit cost